BartMassey/readline-nonl/README.md

 * C infamously provides no way for its line reader to allocate a string sufficiently long to read the line.
-I used the usual "pick a size and panic if it fails" strategy.
+I used the usual "pick a size and die if it fails" strategy.
 Even after 35 years of C programming, I forgot to check the error return from `fgets()` and had to go back and add it.